ataibarkai/SemanticType/Readme.md

 For instance, it may be convenient to have a `isLow: Bool` computed variable available on types encoding battery percentages, returning `true` whenever `self` is below a given "low battery" threshhold (say, 20%).

-We wouldn't want to contaminate the global `Int` namespace with such an extension, for `var isLow: Bool { self < 20 }` doesn't make sense for `Int`s defined in any context *besides* battery percentages; the price for the convenience in the context of work with battery percentages would be increased congnitive in *all other contexts*.
+We wouldn't want to contaminate the global `Int` namespace with such an extension, for `isLow: Bool` doesn't make sense for `Int`s defined in any context *besides* battery percentages; the price for the convenience in the context of work with battery percentages would be increased congnitive in *all other contexts*.

 But with a dedicated `BatteryPercentage` type, we can encode such an extension with no down-sides whatsoever.